vgmstream/vgmstream/BUILD.md

 - blocked: data is divided into blocks, often with a header.
 Layout detects when a block is done and asks a helper function to fix offsets (skipping the header and pointing to data per channel), depending on the block format.
 - others: uncommon cases may need its own custom layout (ex.- multistream/subfiles)

-The layout is used mainly depends on the decoder.
-MP3 data (that may have 1 or 2 channels per frame) uses the flat layout, while DSP ADPCM (that only decodes one channel at a time) is interleaved.
+The layout used mainly depends on the decoder.
+MP3 data (that may have 1 or 2 channels per frame) uses flat layout, while DSP ADPCM (that only decodes one channel at a time) is interleaved.
 In case of mono files either could be used as there won't be any actual difference.

 Layouts expect the VGMSTREAM to be properly initialized during the meta processing (channel offsets must point to each channel start offset).